MicrosoftDocs/visualstudio-docs/docs/get-started/csharp/tutorial-aspnet-core.md

    ![View the text on the About page](media/csharp-aspnet-razor-browser-page-about.png)

-1. Return to Visual Studio, and then press **Shift+F5** to stop debugging.
+1. Return to Visual Studio, and then press **Shift+F5** to stop Debug mode.
 This also closes the project in the browser window.

 1. In Visual Studio, choose **About.cshtml**.
 Then, delete the word _additional_ and in its place, add the words _file and directory_.